efriesema/java-lox/README.md

 # java-Lox

-this project is to develop a Java Lox compiler based on Robert Nystrom's  Crafting Interpeters book
+This project is to develop a Java Lox compiler based on Robert Nystrom's  Crafting Interpeters book

 at craftinginterpreters.com